dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 > [!WARNING]
 > If the IIS static file handler is enabled **and** the ASP.NET Core Module (ANCM) isn't correctly configured (for example, if *web.config* wasn't deployed), static files are served.

-* Code files (including C# and Razor) should be placed outside of the app project's web root (*wwwroot* by default).
-A clean separation is therefore created between the app's client-side content and server-based code, which prevents server-side code from being leaked.
+* Place code files (including *.cs* and *.cshtml*) outside of the app project's web root.
+A logical separation is therefore created between the app's client-side content and server-based code.
+This prevents server-side code from being leaked.

 ## Additional resources